ernius/cedilleparser/README.md

 * Shifting in the AST position information.

 Next, are the results of the Agda's parser, and this one, for the same input.
 It seems to exist a ten units shiftment in the position information (perhaps the length of module statement?).
-There also exists a divergence of one unit in the last pos. info. of `DefTermOrType` and `File` nodes (delimited by ** markers).
+There also exist a divergence of one unit in the last pos. info. of `DefTermOrType` nodes (delimited by ** markers).

 Input: `module Cnat. cNat ◂ ★ = ∀ X : ★ .
 (X ➔ X) ➔ X ➔ X . cZ ◂ cNat = Λ X . λ f . λ a . a . cS ◂ cNat ➔ cNat = λ n . Λ X . λ f . λ a . f (n · X f a) .`